Xindictus/Producer---Consumer-Simulation/README.md

 Run with `./main -N <Pprocesses> -K <transactions>`

--N: the number of P processes to be created
+`-N`: the number of P processes to be created

--K: the number of transactions between P and C.
+`-K`: the number of transactions between P and C.